mmolimar/kafka-connect-fs/docs/source/filereaders.rst

 Cobol
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mainframe files (Cobol/EBCDIC binary files) can be processed with this reader which uses the `Cobrix <https://github.com/AbsaOSS/cobrix/>`__ parser.
+Mainframe files (Cobol / EBCDIC binary files) can be processed with this reader which uses the `Cobrix <https://github.com/AbsaOSS/cobrix/>`__ parser.

 By means of the corresponding copybook -representing its schema-, it parses each record and